 A very wide knowledge base extending well beyond the directly taught programme showing an in-depth understanding of the concepts presented.
 Thorough understanding of subject-specific theories, concepts and principles and in-depth understanding of more specialist areas.
 Presents an insightful, carefully argued, illustrated assessment showing clear evidence of independent thought.

-The environmental and biological factors controlling the distribution patterns of organisms in the extreme environments of the oceans.
+- Outline the environmental and biological factors controlling the abundance, distribution patterns and ecology of organisms in extreme marine habitats in the oceans.

-How organisms are able to cope with the extreme physiological demands of their environment.
+- Summarise how organisms are able to cope with the physiological demands of their extreme marine habitat.

 Teaching and Learning Strategy

-Private study - reading time, preparing and taking assessments: 178 hours
+Private study - reading time, preparing for and taking assessments: 170 hours

 - Literacy - Proficiency in reading and writing through a variety of media